open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-04.md

 There are also several OpenTelemetry receivers [available](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver).
-These receivers help to collect the telemetry end-users already have.
+These receivers help to collect the telemetry end users already have.
 For example,
 [Prometheus receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver/README.md)
 can help you receive metrics data in Prometheus format.
 Using these receivers,